 Cubic Zirconia (CZ)

 The oldest of simulated Zirconia’s, are widely available.
 Once considered a fairly decent diamond replica, the commodity-like availability and vast differences in quality have made the stone synonymous with low-cost fashion jewelry.
-CZ’s are fairly hard, 8-8.5 on the Mohs Scale, but only slight harder than most semi-precious gemstones.
+CZ’s are fairly hard, 8-8.5 on the Mohs Scale, but only slightly harder than most semi-precious gemstones.
 CZ’s do have a tendency to show fluorescence and will cloud over time.

 High Pressure, High Temperature (HPHT)